xiatechs/markdown-to-confluence/README.md

 ## Features:

 1) Folders with no content will be skipped to prevent a long chain of child pages & general confusion.
-2) Images will be displayed in markdown pages - but only if the images are stored in the same folder as the markdown page.
+2) Images will be displayed in markdown pages.

 ## Important:

 1) This creates a mirror image of documentation in github in confluence - you can add comments to pages but any edits to the pages in confluence will be deleted when the page is next updated.
 So don't bother editing these pages in confluence!
-3) There must be at least one markdown file in the root repository i.e README.md
+2) There must be at least one markdown file in the root repository i.e README.md
-4) Markdown title is parsed by the first # header, or if that doesn't exist, the first ## or ### header.
+3) Markdown title taken by the name of the markdown file.
-5) Alternatively, title can be grabbed via TOML frontmatter.
+4) Alternatively, title can be grabbed via TOML frontmatter.
 For more information on this, see the next section.
-6) Local URL paths currently aren't a feature - if you want to use links that are passed through to confluence they must start with https://

 ## TOML frontmatter:
 ```